dbt-labs/docs.getdbt.com/website/blog/2023-04-18-building-a-kimball-dimensional-model-with-dbt.md

 ## Part 6: Document the dimensional model relationships

-Let’s make it easier for consumers of our dimensional model to understand the relationships between tables by creating an Entity Relationship Diagram (ERD).
+Let’s make it easier for consumers of our dimensional model to understand the relationships between tables by creating an [Entity Relationship Diagram (ERD)](https://www.visual-paradigm.com/guide/data-modeling/what-is-entity-relationship-diagram/).

 <Lightbox src="/img/blog/2023-04-18-building-a-kimball-dimensional-model-with-dbt/target-schema.png" width="85%" title="Final dimensional model ERD"/>

-The ERD will enable consumers of our dimensional model to quickly identify the keys and relationship type (one-to-one, one-to-many) that needs to be used for the join between tables.
+The ERD will enable consumers of our dimensional model to quickly identify the keys and relationship type (one-to-one, one-to-many) that need to be used to join tables.

 ## Part 7: Consume dimensional model

-Finally, we can consume our dimensional model by connecting to our data warehouse through our Business Intelligence (BI) tools like Tableau, Power BI, and Looker.
+Finally, we can consume our dimensional model by connecting to our data warehouse to our Business Intelligence (BI) tools such as Tableau, Power BI, and Looker.

 Most modern BI tools have a built-in semantic layer that supports relationships between tables, which is required if we want to consume the dimensional models directly without any additional data transformation.